Frequently Asked Questions

 4) Who’s involved in creating xTexas?

-As of August ‘24, we’re starting to put together an advisory board of horse people, bike people, long-distance hikers, ranchers, and small business owners along the route.
+In the fall and winter of ‘24, we’re putting together an advisory board of horse people, bike people, long-distance hikers, ranchers, and small business owners along the route.

 xTexas.org is a project of BikeTexas.